gravitational/teleport/rfd/0135-kube-apps-discovery.md

         env: testing
 ```

-`kubernetes_cluster` field in the config will be translated into `teleport.dev/kubernetes-cluster` label on the Teleport app resource, so
+`discovery_group` field in the config will be translated into `teleport.dev/kubernetes-cluster` label on the Teleport app resource, so
 later it's be easier to target it in the corresponding app service.
+If `kubernetes` matchers are
+specified in the config `discovery_group` field is required to be set.

 #### Annotations